timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-07-10:
+# Objectives for Today 2020-07-11:

-- Create a game build for the audio guy to play.
+- Brainstorm the outline of the next video.
+- Write up a script for Reviewing Your GameDev Business.
-- Collect the reference videos and prepare them for upload.
+- Setup the Lights, Camera and Persons for shooting video.
-- Create a minimalist reproduction of the shadow issue on AMD.
+- Shoot the video.